cryptomator/cryptomator.github.io/_securityArchitecture/060_en_contentEncryption.md

 - up to 32 KiB encrypted payload using AES-CTR with the file content key
 - 32 bytes MAC of
   - file header nonce (to bind this chunk to the file header)
-  - chunk number as 8 byte big endian integer (to prevent reordering)
+  - chunk number as 8 byte big endian integer (to prevent undetected reordering)
   - nonce
   - encrypted payload